allenai/natural-instructions/tasks/README.md

 `task512_twitter_emotion_classification` | Given a Twitter post, classify the post's emotion to six classes (sadness, joy, love, anger, fear, surprise) | Classification
 `task513_argument_stance_classification` | Given a topic and an argument, decide the stance of the argument towards the topic | Classification
 `task514_argument_consequence_classification` | Given a topic and an argument, decide whether the argument refers to a consequence of the topic | Classification
+`task515_senteval_odd_word_out` | Given a sentence judge whether a single word has been replaced with another word. | Classification
+`task516_senteval_conjoints_inversion` | Given a sentence judge whether two clausal conjoints have been inverted. | Classification
 `task517_emo_classify_emotion_of_dialogue` | Classify the emotion of a given dialogue | Classification, Sentiment Analysis `task518_emo_different_dialogue_emotions` | Given different dialogue determine if they have the same emotion | Classification, Sentiment Analysis
 `task519_aquamuse_question_generation` | Given an answer generate a question that would be answered by the answer given | Question Generation